POLICIES

 PLAYER PLACEMENT/TEAM SELECTION PROCESS

+To understand our Player Placement Process, you first must understand its objective.
 The objective of Roaring Fork United’s player placement process is to place players on teams that provide the most developmentally appropriate level of play.
 Long-term player development starts by building a structure that requires coaches and club staff to observe, monitor and identify player progress throughout a season or year.
 Traditional tryouts create undue stress for players and parents alike.
 A year-long evaluation process provides a more accurate and in-depth look of each individual player.
+Based on coach and club staff evaluations, Roaring Fork United is able to gain a strong sense of the developmentally appropriate level of play for those players already participating in the Club, and on what team individual players should compete to maximize player development.
+This system provides a more accurate placement of most players and has distinct advantages over tryout events.

 Here are some reasons why:

-Players should be evaluated on what they have done all year, including non-physical qualities like commitment, perseverance, dedication, and leadership.
+- Players should be evaluated on what they have done all year, including non-physical qualities like commitment, perseverance, dedication, and leadership.
 A tryout situation, on its own, does not allow for as meaningful an evaluation of those qualities.
 For these reasons, Roaring Fork United has determined that the traditional team tryout process is not appropriate for our club.

 Which RF United Teams use the Player Placement Process?